Dev-Friends-DAO/docs/docs/intro.md

 ## Intro Done

-Lots of important points are already told below but now it's time to go to the guildlines of DFD!
+Lots of important points are already told above but now it's time to go to the guildlines of DFD!